-We will compare the cells and proteins for healthy individuals with the cells and proteins from people with autoimmune diseases and from people who are on immunosuppressant drugs following a transplant.
+We will compare cells from healthy individuals with cells from people with autoimmune diseases and people who are on immunosuppressant drugs following a transplant.
 This will increase our knowledge about the way genetic variations affect the immune system both in healthy people, in people on immunosuppressant drugs and in people with autoimmune disease.
 We may then be able to predict how people with autoimmune diseases and transplants will react to immunosuppressant drugs, and therefore give people the best treatment for their particular genetic makeup.